Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: New algorithm

 Consider a node $v$ of $\mathcal{T}$ and denote by $w$ its parent.
 We maintain in $v$ four lists of segments: $L_v$, $R_v$, $L_v^h$ and $R_v^h$.
 The list $L_v$ contains all the segments $\ell \in L$ such that the $x$-projection of $\ell$ contains $I_v$ but does not contain $I_w$.
 Similarly, $R_v$ contains the segments $r \in R$ whose projection onto the $x$-axis contains $I_v$ but does not contain $I_w$.
 We call $L_v$ and $R_v$ the \emph{standard} lists.
-The list $L_v^h$ contains the members of $L_u$ for all proper descendants $u$ of $v$ in $\mathcal{T}$.
+The list $L_v^h$ contains the members of $L_u$ for all proper descendants $u$ of $v$ in $\mathcal{T}$, that is, all descendants of $v$ excluding $v$ itself.
 Similarly, $R_v^h$ contains the members of $R_u$ for all proper descendants $u$ of $v$ in $\mathcal{T}$.
 We call $L_v^h$ and $R_v^h$ the \emph{hereditary} lists.
 We put only one copy of a segment in a hereditary list of a node, even if it is stored in more than one of its descendants.
 See Figure~\ref{fig:seg_tree} for an example.
-All the members of the standard lists of each node are stored inside the relevant node.
-The members of $L$ are colored as red and the members of $R$ are colored as blue.
+The standard lists and the hereditary lists for a node are stored explicitly at the node.

 Chazelle et al.~\cite{Chazelle1994} noted that